 The Legend of Loosemore Castle

 Hugh Loosemore kept to himself.
-So the locals attributed all kinds thoughts of what his story was.
-A fugitive?, a pirate?
-To add to the mystery, it was widely thought that Loosemore’s property was burial site of ancient Indian Inca gold.
-The legend of his creation along with an Indian tale was highlighted in a 1932 book with a poem called Loosemore’s Castle.
+So the locals attributed all kinds of thoughts of what his story was.
+A fugitive? a pirate?
+To add to the mystery, it was widely thought that Loosemore’s property was a burial site of ancient Indian Inca gold.
+The legend of his creation along with a Michigan Indian tale of gold highlighted in a 1932 book with a poem called Loosemore’s Castle.

 A Lonely End to Loosemore

 Sadly, local lore indicates Hugh Loosemore was found frozen to death in his large driftwood castle.
 However, we are unable to find any official records of Hugh Loosemore, despite being widely mentioned in antidotal histories by published researchers.

 We have struggled to find a historical map with denoting Loosemore’s Point anywhere in Huron County.
 It’s mentioned in the Huron Times but with no absolute location.
 We are given a hint by the published stories of historian Florence McKinnon.
-She points to an area “three and half miles west of Port Crescent.
-In the Huron County Centennial book there is mention of Loosemore point and it’s story of a buried pot of gold.
+She points to an area “three and a half miles west of Port Crescent.
+In the Huron County Centennial book, there is mention of Loosemore point and it’s a story of a buried pot of gold.
 We are thinking that it’s today called Hat Point.
 Furthermore, it’s interesting to note that Loosemore Road offers a southern border of sorts for the area near Hat Point.

 But Hey, We Like a Good Legend

 Despite the doubts, we think there is a hint of truth to the saga.
 So, the next time you stop at Walt’s Meats, or Kreb’s Cottages or at Duggan’s Family Campground you may be only steps away from the site of a legendary driftwood castle and a fortune of buried Inca gold.